 About Page in No Code Patreon Clone Bubble

 Within a repeating group, it’s also possible to create events based inside each individual row.
-This feature will become useful when building navigational features across your platform.
+This feature will become useful when building navigational features across your Patreon clone app.

-As creator posts only display a preview of each post - including the title and excerpt - we’ll need to display the full content when a user clicks-through to the individual post page.
+As a creator’s content library only displays a preview of each post—including the title and excerpt—we’ll need to display the full content when a user clicks-through to the individual post page.

 To display this content, we’ll use our workflow editor to send data between pages.